Business Rating: | 4.9 / 5 |

 Great introductory bonus

 While the value of the card’s ongoing rewards is up for debate, the Amex Business Platinum card’s latest introductory offer should grab your attention.
-The card now comes with a whopping 120,000 bonus points after you spend $15,000 in your first three months.
-That’s a massive welcome offer, and given our valuation of Amex points at around 1.19 cents apiece, we estimate it could be worth over $1,400 if you redeem strategically by transferring to lucrative travel partners.
+The card now comes with a whopping 200,000 bonus points after you spend $20,000 in your first three months.
+That’s an impressive welcome offer, and given Bankrate’s valuation of Amex points at around 2.0 cents apiece, we estimate it could be worth about $4,000 if you redeem strategically by transferring to lucrative travel partners.

-Of course, $15,000 is quite a heavy spending requirement, even for most small-business owners.
-You’d need to spend at least $5,000 per month for your first three months as a cardholder to get the 120,000 points, which could easily put the bonus out of reach for more modest spenders.
-For reference, The Platinum Card® from American Express, the consumer version of this card, only requires an $8,000 spend in the first six months to secure a 80,000-point welcome bonus.
+Of course, $20,000 is quite a heavy spending requirement, even for most small-business owners.
+You’d need to spend at least $6,700 per month for your first three months as a cardholder to earn the 200,000 points, which could easily put the bonus out of reach for more modest spenders.
+For reference, The Platinum Card® from American Express, the consumer version of this card, only requires an $8,000 spend in the first six months to secure as high as a 175,000-point welcome bonus.
 Depending on the size of your business, your spending habits and your goals, that card could be a better fit.

 Pick an airline and get 35% more value for your points

-Membership Rewards points are already quite valuable, but one of the key perks of the Amex Platinum Business card should make the deal even sweeter.
-The card offers a 35% bonus on Membership Rewards points after you use the Pay With Points feature to cover all or part of a flight booked with American Express Travel (up to 1,000,000 points back per calendar year).
-Furthermore, for first and business class flights, you do not have to designate a preferred airline to receive the bonus – you will receive 35 percent of your points back on these flights from any airline available through American Express Travel.
+Membership Rewards® points are already quite valuable, but one of the key perks of the Amex Platinum Business card should make the deal even sweeter.
+The card offers a 35% bonus on Membership Rewards® points after you use the Pay With Points feature to cover all or part of a flight booked with American Express Travel (up to 1,000,000 points back per calendar year) with your selected airline.
 That gives your card’s welcome bonus a potential value of over $1,600 without the hassle of transferring points.

 High annual fee